aws-samples/serverless-patterns/cloudwatch-logs-to-splunk-using-lambda-kinesis/README.md

-# Lambda, Kinesis Data Stream, Splunk cloud/Enterprise
+# AWS Lambda, Kinesis Data Stream, Splunk Cloud/Enterprise

-This pattern will setup serverless stack with AWS Lambda and Kinesis data stream (KDS) to process continuously streaming CloudWatch logs from different accounts and regions.
-Lambda receives stream records with CloudWatch log events which it decompress and decode to prepare events to be pushed to Splunk.
-A log destination ARN need to be configured across all account’s CloudWatch log groups.
+This pattern will set up a serverless stack with AWS Lambda and Amazon Kinesis Data Stream (KDS) to process continuously streaming Amazon CloudWatch logs from different accounts and regions.
+AWS Lambda receives stream records with CloudWatch log events, which it decompresses and decodes to prepare events to be pushed to Splunk.
+A log destination Amazon Resource Name (ARN) needs to be configured across all account's CloudWatch log groups.

 Learn more about this pattern at Serverless Land Patterns: https://github.com/aws-samples/serverless-patterns/issues/1204